Fair Isle (horse)

 Fair Isle (1927 – 1943) was a British Thoroughbred racehorse and broodmare.
 She was the top-rated juvenile filly in England in 1929 when she won three of her five races, namely the Champion Breeders' Foal Plate, Buckenham Post Produce Stakes and Bretby Stakes.
 In the following year she won the 1000 Guineas and Midsummer Stakes as well as finishing fourth in the Epsom Oaks and third in the Champion Stakes.
 All but one of Fair Isle's wins came at Newmarket Racecourse.
 As a broodmare, the best of her foals was the Queen Anne Stakes winner St Magnus.

 Background

 Fair Isle was a small, "frail-looking" bay mare bred in England by her owner Lord Derby and trained during her racing career by Frank Butters at the Stanley House stable in Newmarket, Suffolk.

 Both of Fair Isle's parents were also bred by Lord Derby.
 Her sire Phalaris was an outstanding sprinter who went on to become the most influential stallion of the 20th Century.
-His dam, Scapa Flow, also produced Fair Isle's full-brothers Fairway and Pharos.
+Her dam, Scapa Flow, also produced Fair Isle's full-brothers Fairway and Pharos.